teejaydub/grids/README.md

 Next to-dos:

 * Better solving
+  * Add constraint types for KenKen
+    * Change Region to output using chess notation?
+More legible; better for round-tripping later during create
+    * Refine input so you can say "Math: a1+a2+a3 = 6"
-  * Add more solving techniques and test with harder Sudokus
+  * Add more solving techniques and test with "extreme" Sudokus
-    * More status on solving: number of reduction steps, technique names, difficulty level, time
     * Associate difficulty levels with techniques
+      * Exhaust easier techniques before trying harder ones?
+      * Report highest difficulty level reached
     * Testing: check for the presence of technique names in debug output
     * Pencilmark-friendly output when can't solve: huge ASCII, or HTML?
     * Other Permutation techniques that operate between constraints
     * Tree traversal, starting with 2-symbol cells
-  * Add Sixy Sudoku puzzle type - should need no further code
+  * Add constraint file for Sixy Sudoku
-  * Add constraint types for KenKen, KaKuRo
+  * Add constraint file for KaKuRo
 * Puzzle creation, with target difficulty
 * Code improvements
   * symbolsAreChars: simplify output further?
 Simplify input?